Skip to content

 Get Help and Next Steps

-Since 1980, Diversified Insurance Brokers has helped retirees avoid penalties and overspending.
-We’ll confirm whether your coverage is creditable, align IEP/SEP/GEP timing, and compare plan costs side-by-side so you enroll once—and correctly.
+Since 1980, Diversified Insurance Brokers has helped retirees avoid penalties and overspending by aligning coverage with the correct enrollment lane.
+We confirm whether your plan is creditable, map IEP/SEP/GEP timing, and compare plan options side-by-side so you enroll once—and correctly.

 Lock In a Penalty-Free Medicare Start